Sinapse-Energia/bootloader-stm32/README.md

 ## Decision - New FW available

-1. If answer in previous process was NEW_AVAILABLE_FIRMWARE, jump to "Process - Download new FW".
+1. If answer in previous process was NEW_AVAILABLE_FIRMWARE, jump to check release date and version
+2. FW name is autodescribed, so it has to accomplish: FW_NAME_VXpY_ddmmyy

+Where:
+FW_NAME: No limitations, end with_
+VxpY: FW version i.e. V1p4 = V1.4
+ddmmyy: Release Date

+3. Check if VxpY and ddmmyy are higher that actual stored version and date
+4. If yes, jump to "Process - Download new FW".
 2. If answer was different we jump to "Process - Execution handover to main program"

 ## Process - Download new FW